mrdaniellewis/node-test-queue/README.md

 `name` - String - The name of the test

 `function(pass,fail){}` - Function - The test.

-Use the callbacks pass and fail to return the outcome of the test.
-Pass an error to fail.
+The test can either use the pass or fail callbacks to pass or fail, or return something truthy to pass, or return an exception to fail, or return a Promise whose resolution will determine if the test passes or fails.

 If the function throws an uncaught error this will be caught and the test will be failed.